KyleH-Git/horiseon-refactor/README.md

 # horiseon-refactor
-Refactoring code for accesibility and semantic elements
+Refactoring code for accessibility and semantic elements